 “I suggest therefore that in future research in this kind of textile we use the modern expression nålebinding, bearing in mind that Märta Brodén, who was the first to use this word, was also the first to make this almost forgotten technique known among needlework people today.”

-That suggestion had the intended result but is in error in a few important points of fact.
-The most glaring is a failure to acknowledge Hald’s prior use of the word Naalebinding.
-She included it in an article about a mitten she published in 1945 and used it again in her book Olddanske Tekstiler from 1950 (presented as a doctoral dissertation the year before), not just in the running text but also to head two sections.
-This includes a detailed English summary:
+That suggestion had the intended effect but is in error on a few important points of fact (nor was Hansen the first to make it).
+The most glaring in the present discussion is a failure to acknowledge Hald’s prior use of the word naalebinding.
+She included it in a Swedish article about a mitten published in 1945 and again the following year in the Danish journal Acta Archaeologica, in an English language article comparing early Egyptian and Scandinavian textile techniques.

 “‘Looped needle-netting,’ (in Sweden called vantsöm).
 In this variant the new stitch not only loops around the corresponding stitch in the preceding row, but also back through the neighboring stitch of its own row, or sometimes through several of the last-sewn stitches of this row.”

-The captions to the photographs in it are bilingual and include the Danish nålebinding.
-(The Danish letter å is also written as aa, and the generally preferred representation changed from the latter to the former between the two publication dates.)
+The captions to the photographs in the English edition are bilingual, using nålebinding throughout.
+(The Danish letter å is also written as aa, and the officially preferred representation changed from the latter to the former between the two publication dates.)

 “…a technique which Margrethe Hald calls by its Danish term ‘nålebinding’ ‘needle-binding’…”

 The standard reference work on Swedish handcraft, Hemslöjd, was published in 1968 by Anna-Maja Nylén.
-It includes a section headed Nålbindning, which says the term was one of several regional names traditionally given to the craft (including sömma).
-The 1976 English translation of Nylén’s book, Swedish Handcraft, calls it ‘needle looping.’
-The text under that heading places nålbindning on a list of “different local terms.”
+It includes a section headed Nålbindning, which says the term was one of several regional names traditionally given to the craft.
+The 1976 English translation of her book, Swedish Handcraft, calls it ‘needle looping’ and places nålbindning on a list of “different local terms.”